440 Huntington Avenue

 What are your research/career goals, going forward?

 Systems today are increasingly written in a variety of inter-operating languages and distributed across many devices, including both servers and personal devices.
 These complexities have allowed us to tackle bigger and bigger problems, but they’ve come at the cost of making software engineering more and more difficult.
 I want to make it easier for software engineers to build complex software systems – with many languages, running on many devices – without mistakes.
-I want to live in a world where data is decentralized, programs are provably correct, and computation is distributed, and I hope I can do my part to help make that a reality.

 Where did you grow up/spend the most defining years of your childhood/young adulthood?